agcdtmr/agcdtmr/README.md

 - [Job search engine for women in tech:](https://github.com/agcdtmr/didactic-journey) tools- themuse.com api, python, django, sqlite
 <!-- - [Tracker App:](https://github.com/agcdtmr/cfg-tracker-mobile-app) tools- react native, maps library and other ui library like paper, vector icons -->
 <!-- - Mini [Python](https://github.com/agcdtmr/Python-Projects) projects -->

+## ❤️‍🔥 I’m passionate about (in no particular order):

+- Learning
+- Psychology
+- Management: Planning, Organizing, Leading
+- Community Building
+- Reading
+- Culture and Diversity
+- Mental Health
+- Data (especially about how datas of women are currently used, not used or ‘biasedly’ used)
+- Tech development affecting societal evolution

 ## 🌱 I’m currently interested and learning ...
 #### :hammer_and_wrench: Languages and Tools :